MarceloLandaverde/udacity-capstone-project/starter_file/README.md

 Now let's move on with the AutoML Configuration and explain briefly those parameters:

-- compute_target:
+- compute_target: \
 Refers to the computer target resource name (notebook138164) on which we will let the model training run

-- task:
+- task: \
 Refers to the type of task that we want to solve.
-In this case we are interested in accurately classifiying
+In this case we are interested in classifiying (as accurate as possible) if someone would survive (1) or not (0).
+Therefore the type of taks entered is "classification"

-- training_data
+- training_data: \
+Refers to the dataset that we will use for training the model.Remeber that in this case we have stored the dataset in a variable call training_dataset

-- label_column_name
+- label_column_name: \
+Refers to name of the "dependent variable" of interest.
+In this case the name is "survived"

-- path
+- path: \

 - enable_early_stopping

 - featurization

 - debug_log

 - automl_settings

 In the below picture you could see the code snippet which captures the AutoML Settings and Configuration: